 - Support the University’s mission, values or core function

-- Ensure compliance with applicable laws and regulations, particularly if legislation requires Board of Trustee involvement
+- Ensure compliance with applicable laws and regulations

-- Address matters that utilize significant University resources
+- Address matters that involve significant University resources

 - Apply broadly across the institution

 - Endure across time and administrators; change infrequently, and set the course for the foreseeable future

 - Promote quality and operational efficiency, and provide guidance for managing the institution